cisco/mindmeld/docs/source/userguide/getting_started.rst

     :align: center

 Now create a new Python notebook by clicking on the “New” button and selecting the appropriate Python version.
-This will create new notebook file called Untitled.ipynb in your workspace.
+This will create a new notebook file called Untitled.ipynb in your workspace.
 Click on the notebook title to change the name to something like 'my_app'.

 A notebook contains a list of cells.
 Each cell can contain executable code or formatted text.
 Right now the notebook contains only one empty code cell, labeled “In [1]:”.
-Try typing ``print("Hello world!")`` in the cell, and click on the play button or type Shift-Enter.
+Try typing ``print("Hello world!")`` in the cell, and click on the play button or press Shift-Enter.
 This sends the current cell to this notebook’s python kernel, which runs it and returns the output.
 The result is displayed below the cell, and since we reached the end of the notebook, a new cell is automatically created.
 Go through the User Interface Tour from Jupyter’s Help menu to learn